Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 Garlic and the Vampire by Bree Paulsen

 Witch Agnes has created sentient fruits and vegetables to help in her garden.
 (They are allowed to grow and leave to follow their own passions, if they so choose – phew).
+When they see smoke coming from the once-empty castle on the hill, they believe a vampire is back in town.

 Pressured to confront the bloodsucker, anxious Garlic heads to the castle with Celery, who promptly abandons her.
+Can Garlic overcome her fears to see if this vampire is indeed dangerous and save her friends?

-Witch Agnes is one of the sweetest and most considerate and empowering witches in comics, and she’s back at her kind ways and life lessons in the second book.
+Witch Agnes is one of the sweetest, most considerate, and empowering witches in comics, and she’s back at her kind ways and life lessons in the second book.
+Discover even more books about vampires for adults.

 Read Garlic & The Vampire: Amazon | Goodreads